OpenNTI/nti.leml/README.md

 }
 ```
 *Success Response*: 200
-*Error Responses*: 401, 403 "Cannot comment on a private lem not owned by you"
+*Error Responses*: 401 Unauthorized, 403 "Cannot comment on a private lem not owned by you"

 Ratings: